PalashShinde/Pneumonia-Classification-using-CNN/README.md

 This Flask application mainly helps in Detetcting Pneumonia for a given patient Chest X-Ray sample.

 Application in NutShell :-
-1) user Uploads the image of Chest X-Ray sample.
+* User Uploads the image of Chest X-Ray sample.
-2) Application then calls Vgg16 CNN model to detect wheather a X-ray Sample as Pneumonia infection or not.
+* Application then calls Vgg16 CNN model to detect wheather a X-ray Sample as Pneumonia infection or not.

 ![APP Demo](https://github.com/PalashShinde/Pneumonia-Classification-using-CNN/blob/main/app/app_gif/pnenomia_gg.gif)